-As a Cyber AB Certified Registered Provider Organization, we ensure CMMC (Cybersecurity Maturity Model Certification) readiness for your organization through a comprehensive program with our in-house CMMC experts that includes routine assessments, testing, and training to prepare you for an audit and guidance on implementation.
+As a Cyber AB Certified Registered Provider Organization, we ensure CMMC (Cybersecurity Maturity Model Certification) readiness for your organization through a comprehensive program with our in-house CMMC experts that includes routine assessments, testing, and training to prepare you for an assessment and guidance on implementation.

-Stay Compliant, Secure & Competitive
+Stay Compliant, Secure & Competitive in the DIB

 Abacode is a Cyber AB Certified Registered Provider Organization (RPO).
 Our Managed Cybersecurity & Compliance services will allow your company to implement and comply with the CMMC 2.0 requirements without disrupting your business operations.